-This programme has been designed to provide students with opportunities to inquire into and develop their own practice as teachers and leaders of education, through engaging in critical reflection and comparison of relevant educational theories and their own practice and experience as teachers and learners.
-From the outset of the course, students will be engaged in whole or half day workshop-based teaching.
-Students will prepare for these workshops by reading set texts, and completing reflective tasks focused on their own practice as teachers and learners in their workplace setting.
-We will also offer the option of studying all existing modules by distance learning (DL).
-The arrangements for DL students will largely replicate those provided for inperson workshops, with synchronous teaching provided by live streaming plus asynchronous preparatory and follow-up activities.
-Students will need to indicate whether they intend to study a particular module by DL or face-to-face by a given deadline prior to the commencement of module teaching.
+This programme has been designed to provide you with opportunities to inquire into and develop your own practice as a teachers and leader of education, through engaging in critical reflection and comparison of relevant educational theories and your own practice and experience as a teacher and a learner.

+From the outset of the course, you will be engaged in live online workshop-based teaching as well as asynchronous online activities and independent learning.
+You will usually prepare for the live online workshops by, for example, reading set texts, watching a video clip, or completing reflective tasks focused on your own practice as teachers and learners, and there will often be follow-up activities to complete.

-The main teaching strategies used in workshops will be aimed at fostering learning through critical reflection on experience.
+The main teaching strategies used in workshops will be aimed at fostering learning through critical reflection.
 These will include:

-- individual reflection
+individual reflection

-- paired work, group work
+paired work, group work

-- working in learning sets
+working in learning sets

-- responding as critical friends to each other's talk and writing

-- seminar discussion

-- pre-course and inter-sessional readings

-- engagement in a range of practical activities and research

-- exploration of specific incidents from participants' own recent practice as clinical educators and researchers of educational practice in their local workplace setting.
+responding as critical friends to each other's talk and writing seminar discussion pre-course and between-session readings engagement in a range of practical activities and research exploration of specific incidents from your own recent practice as clinical educators and researchers of educational practice in their local workplace setting.